 Atomic absorption spectrophotometry (AAS) is a spectral method based on the difference in absorption intensity of characteristic electric radiation of gaseous atoms.
 The measurement object of atomic absorption spectrophotometry is the metallic element and some non-metallic elements in the atomic state.
 When the characteristic spectral line emitted by the element is tested through the atomic vapor generated by the atomization of the test product, it is absorbed by the ground state atom of the element to be tested in the vapor.
-The content of the element to be measuring the degree of weakening of the radiation light intensity.
+The content of the element to be measured in the test product is obtained by measuring the degree of weakening of the radiation light intensity.
 Qualitative and quantitative analysis was carried out compared with control products.